SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 install.packages("rmarkdown")
 ```

 You should now be able to open a new R Markdown file.
-To do this go to the "Open" symbol in the top left hand corner and select "R Markdown"
+To do this go, to the "Open" symbol in the top left hand corner and select "R Markdown"

 <p align=center>
 <img src="./Images/Open_Markdown.png">